Image by @HOWAMIFEELINGG

 Criticised my every movement

 Overthinking every choice or decision can be exhausting.
 Doing this is often because a person is scared of doing ‘the wrong thing’.
 This may be because of previous experience of making mistakes or feeling judged in the past.
 It may because you fear the consequences.
 It is important to recognise when you are being hard on yourself.
 Understand where these feelings might be coming from.
-Maybe you feel under confident and need to focus on your self esteem.
+Maybe you feel lacking in confidence and need to focus on your self esteem.
 Think of things you are good at, the qualities you have as a person, being a good friend, caring family member and think of who your biggest supporters are.
 Parents, someone at school, best friend.

 Felt like I had to over achieve and be the best at everything and know everything to be considered to be intelligent